elisemoe/elisemoe/README.md

 I’m currently learning:
 🌱 &nbsp;   about academic OPSOs, contribution ladders, and mentorship models within OSS
-🌍 &nbsp;  about managing across cross-cultural teams
+🌍 &nbsp;  about managing cross-cultural teams
 🪵 &nbsp;  and how to carve wooden spoons

 I'm currently reading: